apache/airflow/BREEZE.rst

 For all development tasks related integration tests and static code checks we are using Docker images that are maintained in DockerHub under ``apache/airflow`` repository.

-There are three images that we currently manage:
+There are those images that we currently manage (all of them are stages in multi-staging `<Dockerfile>`_ dockerfile.:

-* **Slim CI** image that is used for static code checks (size around 500MB) - tag follows the pattern of ``<BRANCH>-python<PYTHON_VERSION>-ci-slim`` (for example ``apache/airflow:master-python3.6-ci-slim``).
-  The image is built using the `<Dockerfile>`_ dockerfile.
-* **Full CI image*** that is used for testing - containing a lot more test-related installed software (size around 1GB)  - tag follows the pattern of ``<BRANCH>-python<PYTHON_VERSION>-ci`` (for example ``apache/airflow:master-python3.6-ci``).
-The image is built using the `<Dockerfile>`_ dockerfile.
+* ** CI image*** that is used for testing - containing a lot more test-related installed software (size around 1GB)  - tag follows the pattern of ``<BRANCH>-python<PYTHON_VERSION>-ci`` (for example ``apache/airflow:master-python3.6-ci``).
+It is also used to run some of the static checks (pylint, mypy, flake8, as well as to generate the documentation)
+* ** PROD image*** that is a base for Production-ready image of Apache Airflow.
+  (size around 1GB)  - tag follows the pattern of ``<BRANCH>-python<PYTHON_VERSION>`` (for example ``apache/airflow:master-python3.6``).
 * **Checklicence image** - an image that is used during licence check using Apache RAT tool.
-It does not require any of the dependencies that the two CI images need so it is built using different Dockerfile `<Dockerfile-checklicence>`_ and only contains Java + Apache RAT tool.
+It does not require any of the dependencies that the two CI images need and only contains Java + Apache RAT tool.
   The image is labeled with ``checklicence`` label - for example ``apache/airflow:checklicence``.
   No versioning is used for the checklicence image.

-We also use a very small `<Dockerfile-context>`_ dockerfile in order to fix file permissions for an obscure permission problem with Docker caching but it is not stored in ``apache/airflow`` registry.

-Before you run tests or enter environment or run local static checks, the necessary local images should be pulled and built from DockerHub.
-This happens automatically for the test environment but you need to manually trigger it for static checks as described in `Building the images <#bulding-the-images>`_ and `Force pulling the images <#force-pulling-the-images>`_.
+Before you run tests or enter environment or run local static checks, the necessary local images should be pulled and rebuilt from DockerHub.
+This happens automatically for the Breeze environment.
-The static checks will fail and inform what to do if the image is not yet built.

-Note that building the image first time pulls the pre-built version of images from DockerHub might take some of time - but this wait-time will not repeat for subsequent source code changes.
+Note that building the image first time pulls the pre-built version of images from DockerHub might take some time - but this wait-time will not repeat for subsequent source code changes.
 However, changes to sensitive files like setup.py or Dockerfile will trigger a rebuild that might take more time (but it is highly optimised to only rebuild what's needed)